Please type the password and hit 'OK':

 Help save your tax dollars!
 Please keep your roadside grass & bushes trimmed back at least 4' from the paved roadway.

-Reminder: Permits are required for all new construction, change in use, garden sheds, electric, plumbing, decks, etc. Call the zoning office at 610-346-9211 for info.
+Reminder: Permits are required for all pools, new construction/additions, change in use, garden sheds, electric, plumbing, decks, etc. Call the zoning office at 610-346-9211 for info.

 Durham Township, which is located at the extreme northeastern end of Bucks County Pennsylvania, along the Delaware River, contains approximately 6,410 acres (9 square miles), is one of the smallest of 31 townships into which Bucks County is divided.
 It is bounded by Williams Township, Northampton County on the north and the Delaware River on the east, Nockamixon Township to the south, and Springfield Township on the west.